worldoptimizer/HypeScrollMagic/README.md

 }
 ```

-This second example uses `data-scroll-properties` set as `sample` to dynamically adjust the letter-spacing of an element based on the scroll progress.
+This second example uses `data-scroll-properties` set as `sample` on the Hype document root to dynamically adjust the letter-spacing of an element based on the scroll progress.
 The letter-spacing will increase as you scroll further:

 ```css
 .dynamic-spacing {